Back Arthritis Treatment

 - Mild to moderate pain; and

-Medication can help temporarily relieve discomfort, but they do not provide a lasting solution.
+Medication can help temporarily relieve discomfort, but it doesn’t provide a lasting solution.

 In short: YES!

-Physical therapy is very effective arthritis back pain treatment.
+Physical therapy is a very effective arthritis back pain treatment.

-A licensed physical therapist, like the ones at In Motion OC, can teach you how to perform movements that can relieve your symptoms and get you back on your feet.
+A licensed physical therapist, like the ones at In Motion O.C., can teach you physical therapy exercises for lower back arthritis that can relieve your symptoms and get you back on your feet.

 Back pain is one of the most common reasons people seek professional help from a physical therapist.

-Strengthening the muscles around the vertebrae allows the muscles to do the work—not the joints.
+Strengthening the muscles around the vertebrae allows the muscles — not the joints — to do the work.
 Stronger muscles will help you move with less pain and discomfort.

 Physical therapy is crucial to reducing the symptoms of back arthritis.

-If you have muscle stiffness in your back, stretching can loosen your muscles and help you move with more ease.
+If you have muscle stiffness in your back, stretching can loosen your muscles and help you move more easily.

 There are a variety of stretches you can do, but commonly targeted areas include: